navicore/cem3/docs/TYPE_SYSTEM_GUIDE.md

-# cem3 Type System Guide
+# Seq Type System Guide

 ## Overview

-cem3 has a **static type system** with **row polymorphism** that verifies your programs at compile time.
+Seq has a **static type system** with **row polymorphism** that verifies your programs at compile time.
 The type checker ensures:

 - **Stack safety**: Operations receive the correct types
 - **No stack underflow**: Operations never pop from an empty stack